Senior Producer, Commissioning Editor

 Award-winning filmmaker Dan Edge has produced and directed documentaries from across the world for more than twenty years.
 His films have explored topics as diverse as the West African Ebola outbreak, the Japanese nuclear disaster, the American prison system, the psychological toll of the Iraq War, the Israeli-Palestinian conflict, and child soldiers in the Pakistani Taliban.

-Documentaries he has produced and directed have earned every major award in broadcast journalism, including Emmys, a Peabody, and two Columbia duPont Awards in the United States; and a BAFTA and Royal Television Society award in the UK.
+Documentaries he has directed and produced have earned every major award in broadcast journalism, including Emmys, a Peabody, and two Columbia duPont Awards in the United States; and two BAFTAs and five Royal Television Society awards in the UK.

 Dan’s most recent film as a director, "Last Days of Solitary," was a feature-length documentary for Frontline and BBC Storyville telling the story of solitary confinement in US prisons.
 It was praised by critics as ‘revealing the dark truth of solitary’, ‘a harrowing visceral documentary’ and ‘unflinching and harrowing.’
 Dan and his co-director Lauren Mucciolo together won the Royal Television Society Award for best director.